mauroesposito90/Rindalyzer/README.md

 -t / --THREADS, Number of threads [default: 1]
--b / --BED, Path to BED file of genomic regions [default: none] (See Technical step 7) -k / --KEEP_TEMPORARY, TRUE for maintaining temporary files [default: FALSE] -s / --SAMTOOLS, Path to directory containing the Samtools software [default: none]; use if the path is not in the .bashrc -B / --BEDTOOLS, Path to directory containing the Bedtools software [default: none]; use if the path is not in the .bashrc -w / --BWA, Path to directory containing the BWA software [default: none]; use if the path is not in the .bashrc
+-b / --BED, Path to BED file of genomic regions [default: none] (See Technical step 7) -k / --KEEP_TEMPORARY, TRUE for maintaining temporary files [default: FALSE] -s / --SAMTOOLS, Path to directory containing the Samtools software [default: none]; use if the software path is not in the .bashrc
+-B / --BEDTOOLS, Path to directory containing the Bedtools software [default: none]; use if the software path is not in the .bashrc
+-w / --BWA, Path to directory containing the BWA software [default: none]; use if the software path is not in the .bashrc
 ```

 Example usage: